 Camellia Delk has been playing the violin for 26 years and the viola for 22 years.
 She received her B.S. in music from Radford University in 2005 and was concert master of the Chamber Orchestra.
 After graduating she attended a week long class in Washington D.C., Every Child Can, for the Suzuki Violin Book 1.
 Over the past 12 years Camellia has performed with the Valley Chamber Orchestra and toured/recorded with various rock bands in the states and over seas.
 Currently she plays violin/viola with Thrasher United Methodists in Vinton and plays weddings and special events.
 She loves to pass on her knowledge to others.

 Ayla Douglas is a vocalist from Christiansburg, VA and has been an active member of the performing arts community since entering sixth grade.
 Although she began playing the flute, her interest and passion shifted to choir starting in ninth grade and has carried through into her college career.
 She is currently a Vocal Music Education major at Radford University and a member of two of the vocal ensembles under the direction of Dr. Meredith Bowen.
-Whether it’s vocal or piano training, Ayla looks forward to helping as many students as possible hone their skills!
+Whether it’s vocal, piano or guitar training, Ayla looks forward to helping as many students as possible hone their skills!

 Van Hofmann has been playing drum set since he was eight years old, and has sat in with a variety of Blues, Folk, and Rock groups in North Carolina’s Greater Triad Area.
 He served as Drum Major of the Glenvar High School Marching Highlanders and been exposed to quality marching percussion education through that ezperience.
 He currently studies Music Education at Radford University and is the drummer for the Jazz Combo.